Fischer-L/react-practice/README.md

 ## Project Structure

 ### Monorepo
-- This project utilize the [NX](https://nx.dev/) framework to manage monorepo for the backend and the frontend codebase
+- This project utilize the [NX](https://nx.dev/) framework to manage the backend and the frontend codebase

 ### Schema
 - Please refer to the `schema/schema.graphql` for the graphql schema